dbostian/dormouse/README.md

 The Num layer simply houses the numbers, along with the = and - keys.

 ![example](https://i.imgur.com/slC50W2.jpg)
 The Symbol layer is like the number layer plus shift, so you don't have to create a 3-key combo for those characters.
-The modifier key for this layer is also the right space bar.
-Tap for space, hold it for the symbol layer.
+The Symbol layer key doubles as a second space bar.
+Tap it for a space, hold it down to switch layers.

 ![example](https://i.imgur.com/14wZbSj.jpg)
 The Fn layer gives access to F1-F12, plus some lesser-used keys, like caps lock and print screen.
 I've also placed the RGB controls on this layer, along with the all-important RESET key for flashing new firmware.